-The Civil Justice Council (CJC) is seeking feedback on the measures put in place to tackle the spread of coronavirus (COVID-19).
+In May 2020, the Civil Justice Council (CJC) sought feedback on the measures put in place to tackle the spread of coronavirus (COVID-19).

 The aim of the review is to: